ryantd42/NY-Legislative-Git/2023/S2349A-2023/bill.md

  new subdivision 3 to read as follows:
-  3. NOTHING IN THIS SECTION SHALL PREVENT A VOTER FROM  REGISTERING  TO VOTE  FROM  ANY  RESIDENCE  TO  WHICH  THE  VOTER MAINTAINS A CONTINUOUS CONNECTION WITH AN INTENT TO RETURN,  INCLUDING  A  SECOND  OR  VACATION HOME.
+  3. NOTHING IN THIS SECTION SHALL PREVENT A VOTER FROM  REGISTERING  TO VOTE  FROM  ANY  RESIDENCE  TO  WHICH  THE  VOTER MAINTAINS A CONTINUOUS CONNECTION WITH AN INTENT TO REMAIN, INCLUDING A SECOND OR VACATION HOME OR HOME WHERE A STUDENT LIVES WHILE ATTENDING A COLLEGE OR UNIVERSITY.
   § 2.
 The opening paragraph of subdivision 1 of section  8-400  of  the
  election  law,  as amended by chapter 63 of the laws of 2010, is amended to read as follows:
-  A  qualified  voter  may  vote as an absentee voter under this chapter FROM A RESIDENCE AT WHICH THE VOTER IS REGISTERED TO VOTE, INCLUDING ANY RESIDENCE TO WHICH THE VOTER MAINTAINS A CONTINUOUS CONNECTION  WITH  AN INTENT  TO  RETURN  SUCH AS A SECOND OR VACATION HOME, if, on the occur- rence of any village election  conducted  by  the  board  of  elections, primary  election,  special  election, general election or New York city community school board district  or  city  of  Buffalo  school  district election, he or she expects to be:
+  A qualified voter may vote as an absentee  voter  under  this  chapter FROM A RESIDENCE AT WHICH THE VOTER IS REGISTERED TO VOTE, INCLUDING ANY RESIDENCE  TO  WHICH THE VOTER MAINTAINS A CONTINUOUS CONNECTION WITH AN INTENT TO REMAIN SUCH AS A SECOND OR  VACATION  HOME  OR  HOME  WHERE  A STUDENT LIVES WHILE ATTENDING A COLLEGE OR UNIVERSITY, if, on the occur- rence  of  any  village  election  conducted  by the board of elections, primary election, special election, general election or  New  York  city community  school  board  district  or  city  of Buffalo school district election, he or she expects to be:
   § 3.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01414-02-3
+  LBD01414-03-3